Many people assume the answer is simple: everyone.

 Where do we stand?

-- Are we in a personal relationship with God or is He just some distant deity – or worse – do we reject Him completely?
+- Are we in a personal relationship with God, or is He a distant deity—or do we reject Him entirely?

-- Do we truly believe Jesus’ work on the cross forgave us of our sins or do we carry guilt for sins that were forgiven over 2,000 years ago?
+- Do we truly believe Jesus’ work on the cross forgave our sins, or do we still carry guilt for things already forgiven?

-- Do we live truly as children of God looking towards heaven or do we turn our back on God and say “no thank you; we prefer the attractions this world has to offer like fortune, fame, and power”?
+- Do we live as children of God, looking toward heaven, or do we turn away for the world’s attractions like fortune, fame, and power?

-- Basically, do we accept our inheritance as adopted children of God and do we walk out that life every day?
+- In short: Do we accept our inheritance as adopted children of God and live it out daily?

 For those of us who are turned toward God, who choose to receive His light, we know we can be confident without shame when we see Him face to face.

-But what about those of us who are not?
-How do we avoid the snares of the devil that Adam & Eve, Judas and the Pharisees fell prey to?
+But what about those still struggling in darkness?
+How do we escape the traps that ensnared Adam & Eve, the Pharisees, and Judas?
 How do we turn away from the darkness of this world and towards the eternal light of God’s world?

 For all that is in the world